pingcap/tidb/docs/design/2022-09-22-global-memory-control.md

 Implements:

 #### How to get the current TiDB memory usage Top 1
-When Tracker Consume, judge the following logic.
+When Tracker Consume, check the following logic.
 If all are satisfied, update `MemUsageTop1Tracker`.
 1. Is it a Session-level Tracker?
-2. Whether the flag `NeedKill` is false, that is, the current SQL has not been Canceled
+2. Whether the flag `NeedKill` is false, to avoid cancel the current SQL twice
-3. Whether the memory usage exceeds the threshold `tidb_server_memory_limit_sess_min_size`(default 128MB, can be dynamically adjusted) of the lowest entry Top 1
+3. Whether the memory usage exceeds the threshold `tidb_server_memory_limit_sess_min_size`(default 128MB, can be dynamically adjusted), can be candidate of the `MemUsageTop1Tracker`
-4. Is the memory usage of the current Tracker greater than the current Top 1
+4. Is the memory usage of the current Tracker greater than the current `MemUsageTop1Tracker`

 #### How to Cancel the current top 1 memory usage and recycle memory usage in time
-1. Create a coroutine that calls Golang's `ReadMemStat` interface in a 200 ms cycle.
+1. Create a coroutine that calls Golang's `ReadMemStat` interface in a 100 ms cycle.
 (Get the memory usage of the current TiDB instance)
 2. If the heapInUse of the current instance is greater than `tidb_server_memory_limit`, set `MemUsageTop1Tracker`'s `NeedKill` flag to true.
 (Sends a Kill signal)
 3. When the SQL call to Tracker Consume, check its own `NeedKill` flag.
 If it is true, trigger Panic and exit. (terminates the execution of SQL)
 4. Get the SessionID from Tracker and continuously query its status, waiting for it to complete Cancel.
 When SQL successfully Cancels, explicitly trigger Golang GC to release memory.
 (Wait for SQL Cancel completely and release memory)